sussanmo/High-Quality-Code-Summarization-Analysis/README.md

 # Analyzing Student Programmer Attention in Code Summarization through Eye-Tracking Data

-This repository contains the dataset, models, and code used in the research paper **"A Tale of Two Comprehensions?
-Analyzing Student Programmer Attention during Code Summarization"** by Z Karas, A Bansal, Y Zhang, T Li, C McMillan, and Y Huang.
 The goal of this research is to explore the role of visual behaviors in code summarization quality through eye-tracking analysis (including fixation counts, durations, and attention switches) and employ predictive modeling techniques to understand what features aid in predicting quality summaries.

 ## Repository Contents